NASA tests AI medic for deep-space missions

 What happened

-NASA's Johnson Space Center is testing the Crew Medical Officer Digital Assistant (CMO-DA), a clinical decision support system intended to help crews diagnose and treat medical symptoms during long-duration missions, The Register reported June 27.
-Per a Red Hat blog post (June 24, 2026), the CMO-DA has migrated from a cloud-dependent proof-of-concept to a fully disconnected, edge deployment running on a terrestrial twin of HPE's Spaceborne Computer.
-Red Hat stated the deployment uses RamaLama, an open source project the company supports, to run and serve AI models in isolated, containerized environments.
+NASA's Johnson Space Center is testing the Crew Medical Officer Digital Assistant (CMO-DA), a clinical decision support system intended to help crews diagnose and treat medical symptoms during long-duration missions, The Register reported June 27, 2026.
+Per a Red Hat blog post (June 24, 2026), CMO-DA has migrated from a cloud-dependent proof of concept to a fully disconnected, edge deployment running on a terrestrial twin of HPE's Spaceborne Computer.
+Red Hat said the deployment uses RamaLama, an open source project the company backs, to run and serve AI models in isolated, containerized environments; the same reporting was independently corroborated by Intelligent CIO North America (June 25, 2026).

-Per Red Hat's blog, RamaLama packages models as Open Container Initiative-compatible images so they run predictably on diverse hardware, including edge servers.
-The CMO-DA performs multimodal inference, combining large language models for medical reasoning and vision-language models for image-based symptom analysis.
-A Google Cloud blog post from August 2025 -- predating the RamaLama integration -- adds that initial trials evaluated CMO-DA outputs using the Objective Structured Clinical Examination framework, and that Google and NASA collaborated with medical doctors to refine the model.
-Red Hat's June 2026 post indicates the next iteration will integrate Red Hat Enterprise Linux AI (RHEL AI) for a hardened, stable runtime stack.
+Per Red Hat, RamaLama packages models as Open Container Initiative-compatible images so they run predictably across hardware, including edge servers.
+CMO-DA performs multimodal inference, pairing large language models for medical reasoning with vision-language models for image-based symptom analysis.
+A Google Cloud blog post from August 2025 -- describing the earlier, cloud-based proof of concept that predates the RamaLama edge migration -- adds that initial trials evaluated CMO-DA outputs using the Objective Structured Clinical Examination framework, the same rubric used to assess human medical students, and that Google and NASA worked with medical doctors to refine the model.
+Red Hat's June 2026 post says the next iteration will integrate Red Hat Enterprise Linux AI (RHEL AI) for a hardened, more stable runtime stack.

 What to watch